Fairfax County Public Schools: Organization

 FCPS is led by a superintendent and is overseen by a school board.
 The current superintendent is Dr. Michelle C. Reid, who began her term on July 1, 2022.

-For FCPS administrative and governance purposes, Fairfax County is organized into six geographically based regions (1 through 6).
-Each region is led by an assistant superintendent, who oversees operations at schools within the region.
+For FCPS administrative and governance purposes, Fairfax County is organized into six geographically based regions (numbered 1 through 6).
+Each region is led by an assistant superintendent, who oversees operations at schools within their region.

-FCPS's headquarters is located in the Gatehouse Administration Center in Merrifield, an unincorporated section of the county near the city of Falls Church; the headquarters has a Falls Church address but is not within the city limits.
+FCPS's headquarters is located in the Gatehouse Administration Center in Merrifield, an unincorporated section of the county near the city of Falls Church; the headquarters has a Falls Church address but is not within city limits.

 School board

-Virginia statutes and the Virginia Board of Education charge the Fairfax County School Board with setting general school policy and establishing guidelines that ensure proper administration and operation of FCPS.
+Virginia statutes and the Virginia Board of Education charge the Fairfax County School Board with setting general school policy, as well as establishing guidelines that ensure proper administration and operation of FCPS.

-The Fairfax County School Board comprises 12 elected members and one student representative.
-Nine elected members are chosen from each magisterial district (Braddock, Dranesville, Franconia, Hunter Mill, Mason, Mount Vernon, Providence, Springfield, and Sully).
+The Fairfax County School Board has 12 elected members and one student representative.
+Nine elected members are chosen, one from each of the following magisterial districts: Braddock, Dranesville, Franconia, Hunter Mill, Mason, Mount Vernon, Providence, Springfield, and Sully.
 Three additional elected members are chosen "at-large".
 Members are elected for four-year terms.
 A student representative, selected for a one-year term by the Student Advisory Council, sits with the board at all public meetings and participates in discussions but does not vote.
-The board chair is elected to serve for a one-year term, and the current chair Karl Frisch (Providence), has been serving since January 1, 2024.
+The board chair is elected to serve for a one-year term; the current chair, Robyn Lady (Dranesville), has been serving since July 9, 2026.

-The current members of the school board are Rachna Sizemore Heizer (Braddock), Robyn A. Lady (Dranesville), Marcia C. St. John-Cunning (Franconia), Melanie K. Meren (Hunter Mill), Ricardy J. Anderson (Mason), Mateo Dunne (Mount Vernon), Karl V. Frisch (Providence), Sandy B. Anderson (Springfield), Seema Dixit (Sully).
+The current members of the school board are Tom Dannan (Braddock), Robyn A. Lady (Dranesville), Marcia C. St. John-Cunning (Franconia), Melanie K. Meren (Hunter Mill), Ricardy J. Anderson (Mason), Mateo Dunne (Mount Vernon), Karl V. Frisch (Providence), Sandy B. Anderson (Springfield), and Seema Dixit (Sully).
 The other three members, R. Kyle McDaniel, Ryan L. McElveen, and Ilryong Moon, serve as "at-large" members.
-Megan Sawant from Thomas Jefferson High School for Science and Technology (TJHSST) serves as the non-voting student representative.
+Newt Shosteck from Hayfield Secondary School serves as the non-voting student representative.